HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 }
 {% endraw %}{% endhighlight %}

-A slighly more subtle bug is that if you refresh the page when you are in section two or three then scroll back up to section one, there will be a flash as the scaling of the "mountain" parts kicks in.
+A slightly more subtle bug is that if you refresh the page when you are in section two or three then scroll back up to section one, there will be a flash as the scaling of the "mountain" parts kicks in.
 This is because the scale starts off at 1 and scales up to some larger value during the section one animation.
 However if we refresh the page in section three then that animation in section one has never run and therefore the scale is still at 1 when we scroll back through the transition phase but as soon as we hit the section one animation again it will pop back up the larger scaled values.

 So we need to reset the scale to the larger values before we enter back into the transition section.
 We will also reset the opacity to 0 ready to enter into the transition that will transform that back to 1.
 Add this to the word animation block: